Professional/Short course Independent and/or Supplementary Prescribing

 After successful completion of the independent prescribing module, there are opportunities for those wishing to continue with multi-professional education such as Physical Assessment and Clinical Reasoning and Pathophysiology and Diagnostic Reasoning for Advancing Practice.

 You must fulfil current entry requirements set by your regulatory body in relation to prescribing practice.
+The requirements have been incorporated into the Programme Application Form (PAF), therefore it is important that you read the PAF carefully and answer all questions.

 Important: Please ensure that you read the How to Apply notes section below before you apply online for this course.